A 5.8-magnitude earthquake strikes the Chinese region of Xinjiang - ExBulletin

 A 5.8-magnitude earthquake strikes the Chinese region of Xinjiang

-The Chinese Center for Earthquake Networks said that a 5.8-magnitude earthquake struck Aki County in northwestern China's Xinjiang region at 12:14 pm (0414 GMT) on Sunday.
+The Chinese Center for Earthquake Networks said that a 5.8-magnitude earthquake struck Aki County in the Xinjiang region in northwestern China at 12:14 pm (0414 GMT) on Sunday.

-The center said that the earthquake was at a depth of 11 kilometers.
+The center added that the epicenter of the earthquake was monitored at 41.15 degrees north latitude and 78.41 degrees east longitude, at a depth of 11 kilometers (6.84 miles).

 Xinhua reported, citing local authorities, that no injuries or house collapses had been reported as of one o'clock in the afternoon, adding that the areas surrounding the epicenter were sparsely populated.